About

 The Chiesi Group counts

 The Chiesi Group has 7 R&D centres: Italy, France, the US, Canada, China, the UK, and Sweden.
-687+ researchers with 39 programmes.
-21,4% of revenues are invested in R&D.
+There are over 780 researchers, with ~25% of revenue invested in R&D.

 Action areas: